 - Start your day with some OJ

-Inflammation and Extra Virgin Olive Oil
+How To Reduce Inflammation With Extra Virgin Olive Oil

 Inflammation is a natural response to potential dangers and damage to organs in our body, however it can become self-perpetuating leading to long-term problems.
 There are 2 types of inflammatory diseases, acute and chronic.
 Poor diet can contribute to long-term chronic inflammatory diseases.

 A healthy diet, like the Mediterranean diet, including extra virgin olive oil like Morocco Gold can help combat inflammatory diseases.
 The polyphenols Oleouropein Aglycone and Oleocanthal within extra virgin olive oil help to combat inflammatory diseases Morocco Gold extra virgin olive oil is rich in both of these polyphenols.

 Inflammation is a critical response to potential danger signals and damage in organs in our body.
 In diseases such as rheumatoid arthritis, lupus, ulcerative colitis, Crohn’s disease and others, the immune system turns against the bodies’ organs.
 These painful and, in some cases, progressively debilitating conditions can take a toll on people’s quality of life and create both societal and economic burdens.

 Acute And Chronic Inflammation : What’s The Difference?

 The inflammatory process in the body serves an important function in the control and repair of injury.
 Commonly referred to as the inflammatory cascade, or simply inflammation, it can take two basic forms, acute and chronic.
 Acute inflammation, part of the immune response, is the body’s immediate response to injury or assault due to physical trauma, infection, stress, or a combination of all three.
 Acute inflammation helps to prevent further injury and facilitates the healing and recovery process.